Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

 Here’s how to add a new custom section:

-Even though the channel is now full it’s not quite optimized and we don’t want it to just look like a dumping ground and there are a few tweaks we can make so it’s more inviting for the viewer.
+Even though the channel is now full it’s not quite optimized.
+There are a few more tweaks we can make so it’s more inviting for the viewer.

 A well thought out and laid out channel will not only get more views but will convert more browsers into subscribers.